What Do Men Know?

 What Do Men Know?
 (Swedish: Vad veta väl männen) is a 1933 Swedish drama film directed by Edvin Adolphson and starring Anders de Wahl, Birgit Tengroth and Håkan Westergren.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.
 It is a remake of the German film What Men Know released earlier in the same year.

 Synopsis

-A travelling salesman has a relationship with the daughter of a second hand bookseller, but then leaves before she discovers she is pregnant.
+A travelling salesman has a brief relationship with the daughter of a second hand bookseller.
+He leaves before either of them learns that she is pregnant.